openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** Yes

-When set to true encodes (html encode) the incoming (from server) and posted data (from editing modules).
+When set to `true`, incoming data from the server and posted data from editing modules are HTML encoded.
 For example `<` will be converted to `&lt;`.

 ### `loadonce`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No

-If this flag is set to true, the grid loads the data from the server only once (using the appropriate datatype).
-After the first request, the datatype parameter is automatically changed to `'local'` and all further manipulations are done on the client side.
+If this flag is set to `true`, the grid loads the data from the server only once (using the appropriate `datatype`).
+After the first request, the `datatype` parameter is automatically changed to `'local'` and all further manipulations are done on the client side.
 The functions of the pager (if present) are disabled.

 ### `loadtext`
 **Type:** string